Knife Disposal

 Many local shrines also hold memorial services for knives and other cutlery.

-Alternatively, send your knives you no longer use or want to honor to us!
+Alternatively, send your knives you no longer use or your knives that you want to honor to us!

 As knives are a huge part of our own souls and what we do, we also engage in many pratices that respect knifemaking, using and the entire lifespan and process.
 Knives used for years or even decades are filled with the thoughts of the craftspeople that made it, the love of the user that cut with it, and the ingredients they cut into.
 Due to this, we take that responsibility onto our own and hold knife memorial services upon request.